Home Insurance That Fits Your Budget

-We have access to a number of insurance companies that have house insurance products that are competitive within the insurance industry.
-Because we are a digital insurance brokerage, we are also able to service the entire province of Manitoba including Winnipeg.
+We have access to a number of home insurance companies that have home insurance products that are competitive within the insurance industry.
+Because we are a digital insurance brokerage, we are also able to service Winnipeg and the entire province of Manitoba.

-House insurance policies come with coverages that can be customized to meet your unique needs.
-Home insurance typically covers your dwelling, detached structures, fences and landscaping, personal property and personal liability.
+Home insurance policies come with coverages that can be customized to meet your unique needs.
+Home insurance typically covers your dwelling, detached structures, fences and landscaping, personal property, and personal liability.

 Personal Liability Protection

 Having adequate personal liability coverage is a crucial aspect of any home insurance policy.
 This type of coverage provides financial protection for you in case you are sued for causing injury or damage to another person or their property.
 This includes incidents caused by your pets as well.